Roger Binny likely to replace Ganguly as BCCI president, Shah to remain secretary | Sports-Games

 Jay Shah, son of Union Home Minister Amit Shah, will continue as BCCI Secretary for his second consecutive term.
 Shah is also expected to replace Ganguly as India's representative at the all powerful ICC Board.

-''An influential minister in the central government played a key role in deciding the positions in the Board set up,'' a BCCI source told PTI.
+''Jay has been at the forefront of dealing with ICC matters on behalf of BCCI and with the 2023 World Cup round the corner in just one year's time, it is important that India has robust leadership at the Board of Directors meeting in coming days,'' a BCCI source said.

+All the people in the fray, including Shah and Shukla, filed their nomination papers on Tuesday.
 Binny, though, is a surprise choice to head the BCCI.
 However, hints were dropped that his name will crop up for some position when Karnataka State Cricket Association (KSCA) named him as its representative at BCCI AGM instead of secretary Santosh Menon.

 ''Roger is one of the finest human beings and a thorough gentleman, who has graced the field for India.
 Plus he is also a World Cup hero and has a squeaky clean image.
 He had resigned from selection committee as his son Stuart back then was in contention to be in Indian team,'' said another BCCI source.